- Developer: The Creative Assembly

 In order to activate this game, you will require a third-party 'Steam' account.
 For full details on how to activate please follow this link: https://support.steampowered.com/kb_article.php?ref=5414-TFBN-1352

 Legal notice: © SEGA.
-Creative Assembly, the Creative Assembly logo, A Total War Saga: Thrones of Britannia, Total War, and the Total War logo are either registered trademarks or trademarks of The Creative Assembly Limited.
-SEGA and the SEGA logo are either registered trademarks or trademarks of SEGA Holdings Co., Ltd. or its affiliates.
+Creative Assembly, the Creative Assembly logo, Total War, Total War: ROME and the Total War logo are either registered trade marks or trade marks of The Creative Assembly Limited.
+SEGA and the SEGA logo are either registered trade marks or trade marks of SEGA Corporation.
 All rights reserved.
-SEGA is registered in the U.S. Patent and Trademark Office.
-All other trademarks, logos and copyrights are property of their respective owners.

 If you have any problem with the game, contact our Support Team and describe it in detail (order number, date, payment method, etc.).
 We will contact you promptly.
 (Read more...)